RINA AYALIN – GORELIK , Adv. – CEO

 Gil has more that 30 years of hands-on experience in business management and working with non profits in Israel.

-YOSI MENGISTU, DIRECTOR OF YOUTH CENTERS
+YOSI MENGISTU, DIRECTOR OF ALUMNI DEPARTMENT

 Born in Ethiopia, Yosi made Aliyah as a teenager via Operation Moses.
 After completing his army service serving as First Sergeant in the prestigious Armored Corps, he began working with the Ethiopian-Israeli community.
 Over the past 20 years, Yosi has directed a multitude of social, educational and professional training projects and has worked for JDC Israel, the Israeli Association for Ethiopian Jews, the Jewish Agency and served as the head of the absorption department of the Bat Yam Municipality.